aimms/documentation/webui/combination-chart-widget.rst

 Typically, the identifiers that are put in a single chart will share the same (or at least have a very similar) index domain, but this is not mandatory.
 In case some index (that is present on the Pivot tab) is not present in the index domain of a certain contents identifier, the corresponding *missing index* is denoted with a dash ('-') character.

 As already mentioned, the combination chart widget allows you to specify a chart type **per identifier**.
 In case you want to use several different chart types, the dimensions should be pivoted in such a way that, for each sequence of data points in the chart, the corresponding identifier can be uniquely determined.
-This means, that, in case you want to mix different chart chart, the <IDENTIFIER-SET> index should not be put in the Header or Totals section.
+This means that, in case you want to mix different chart types, the <IDENTIFIER-SET> index should not be put in the Header or Totals section.

-When the <IDENTIFIER-SET> index is put in the Header section, the different data point in a single data series, may correspond to different chart types.
-When, the <IDENTIFIER-SET> index is put in the Header section, each single data point is a total over multiple identifiers, each with their own chart type.
-In bot of these case, the chart type of the first identifier will be used.
+When the <IDENTIFIER-SET> index is put in the Header section, the different data points in a single data series, may correspond to different chart types.
+When the <IDENTIFIER-SET> index is put in the Header section, each single data point is a total over multiple identifiers, each with their own chart type.
+In both of these cases, the chart type of the first identifier will be used.

 Chart Settings
 --------------